lingtalfi/TheBar/discussions/file-manager-protocol.md

 By managing, I mean:

-- the user has a dedicated space on the server where he can finds his files
+- the user has a dedicated space on the server where he can find his files
 - the user can upload new files
 - the user can delete his files
 - the user can edit the information of his files (he can change the name, and meta information such as tags)